 Adopted by the 60th WMA General Assembly, New Delhi, India, October 2009

-and editorially revised by the 201st WMA Council Session, Moscow, Russia, October 2015
+Reaffirmed with minor revision by the 201st WMA Council Session, Moscow, Russia, October 2015,

 PREAMBLE

 This policy is intended to identify areas where a conflict of interest might occur during the day-to-day practice of medicine, and to assist physicians in resolving such conflicts in the best interests of their patients.
-A conflict of interest is understood to exist when professional judgement concerning direct patient care might be unduly influenced by a secondary interest.
+A conflict of interest arises when professional judgement concerning direct patient care might be unduly influenced by secondary interests.
+Factors such as mandatory institutional requirements or career advancement pressures could represent conflicts of interest.

-In some cases, it may be enough to acknowledge that a potential or perceived conflict exists.
+In some cases, it may be enough for a physician to acknowledge that a potential or perceived conflict exists.
 In others, specific steps to resolve the conflict may be required.
-Some conflicts of interest are inevitable and there is nothing inherently unethical in the occurrence of conflicts of interest in medicine but it is the manner in which they are addressed that is crucial.
+Some conflicts of interest are inevitable and there is nothing inherently unethical in the occurrence of conflicts of interest in medicine, but it is the manner in which they are addressed that is crucial.

-In addition to the clinical practice of medicine and direct patient care, physicians have traditionally served in several different roles and pursued various other interests, such as participation in research, the education of future physicians and physicians in training and the occupation of administrative or managerial positions.
-As private interests within medicine have expanded in many locales, physicians have occasionally provided their expertise to these endeavours as well, acting as consultants (and sometimes employees) for private enterprise.
+In addition to practicing medicine and providing direct patient care, physicians serve in additional roles and pursue various other interests, such as participating in research, contributing to seminars and conferences, training and educating future physicians and occupying administrative or managerial positions.
+As private interests within medicine have expanded in many locales, physicians have occasionally provided their expertise to these endeavors as well, acting as consultants (and sometimes employees) for private enterprises, including those involved in the development of new technologies and digital solutions.

-Although the participation of physicians in many of these activities will ultimately serve the greater public good, the primary obligation of the individual physician continues to be the health and well-being of his or her patients.
-Other interests must not be allowed to influence clinical decision-making (or even have the potential to do so).
+Although the participation of physicians in such activities can ultimately serve the greater public good, it can also give rise to conflicts with their primary obligation to the health and well-being of their individual patients, as well as broader public health needs.
+Other interests must not be allowed to influence clinical decision-making or even have the potential to do so.

-Physicians may also wish to avail themselves of additional resources such as specialty societies, national medical associations or regulatory authorities, and should be aware of applicable national regulations and laws.
+Physicians may also wish to consult additional resources such as specialty societies, medical associations or regulatory authorities on issues relating to conflicts of interest, and they should be aware of applicable national regulations and laws.

 Research